QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/files/index.md

 ## Steganography

+<div class="row row-cols-lg-2"><div>

+Steganography is a technique in which a person hides data inside the pixels of an image.
+It's used to secretly transfer data.

+#### Extract Data From An Image

 [![agentsudoctf](../../_badges/thm-p/agentsudoctf.svg)](https://tryhackme.com/room/agentsudoctf)
 [![c4ptur3th3fl4g](../../_badges/thm-p/c4ptur3th3fl4g.svg)](https://tryhackme.com/room/c4ptur3th3fl4g)
 [![chillhack](../../_badges/thm-p/chillhack.svg)](https://tryhackme.com/room/chillhack)
 [![ctfcollectionvol1](../../_badges/thm-p/ctfcollectionvol1.svg)](https://tryhackme.com/room/ctfcollectionvol1)

-<div class="row row-cols-lg-2"><div>

-Steganography is a technique in which a person hides data inside the pixels of an image.
-It's used to secretly transfer data.

 If the hidden content is not protected by a password, you can extract it using the `steghide` command or [zsteg](https://github.com/zed-0xff/zsteg)/[stegoveritas](https://github.com/bannsec/stegoVeritas) for PNGs: